-As Southern Japan’s largest city and a major port of entry for the country, modern-day Fukuoka (福岡) is no stranger to international travelers.
-In my case, I have visited the city four times since I started solo traveling, although for one reason or another, none of these visits were more than stopovers.
+As Southern Japan’s largest city and a major port of entry for the country, Fukuoka (福岡) is no stranger to international travelers.
+In my case, I have visited the city four times since I started solo traveling, although, for one reason or another, none of these visits were more than stopovers.

-In summary, this Fukuoka day trip was hectic but also colorful, educational, and invigorating.
-Like its larger siblings of Tokyo and Osaka, Fukuoka is a city where the past and present harmoniously co-exist.
-The city is also fiercely proud of its heritage, particularly the 700-year-old Hakata Yamakasa Gio festival.
+In summary, this Fukuoka day trip was hectic but colorful, educational, and invigorating.
+Like its larger siblings of Tokyo and Osaka, Kyushu’s largest city is a place where the past and present harmoniously co-exist.
+The city is also fiercely proud of its heritage, particularly the 700-year-old Hakata Gion Yamakasa festival.

 I arrived at sprawling Hakata Station slightly after 9 am, having taken the Sakura Shinkansen Express service from Osaka at the crack of dawn.
-After depositing my bags at my hotel, which was just next to the station, I decided I was making good time and could thus spare a few minutes for a quick indulgence.
+After depositing my bags at my hotel, which was just next to the station, I decided I was making good time and could spare a few minutes for a quick indulgence.

 Like I mentioned in my Ekiben article, Fukuoka is the gateway city to Kyushu.
 The Ekiben shops of Hakata Station are thus full of exotically packed meals conceptualized to feature the gourmet diversity of Kyushu.

 Tōchō-ji (東長寺) and Kushida Shrine (櫛田神社)

-It was at the shrine that I finally realized I was visiting Fukuoka on Shichi-Go-San, the day on which Japanese parents bring children aged 3, 5, and 7 to Shinto shrines to celebrate passage into middle childhood.
+It was at the shrine that I finally realized I was visiting the city on Shichi-Go-San, the day on which Japanese parents bring children aged 3, 5, and 7 to Shinto shrines to celebrate passage into middle childhood.
 It was also at Kushida Shrine that I had my first encounter with the legendary Hakata Kazariyama float.

 Hakata Machiya Folk Museum (博多町家文化馆)

-Housed in the replica of a machiya, or townhouse, and as its centerpiece, the museum has a wonderful diorama of the Yamakasa festival, one that comes with VR headsets for those keen to experience the sounds of a matsuri too.
-On the upper level, there are also various other displays depicting life in Fukuoka city in the past.
+Housed in the replica of a machiya, or Japanese townhouse, this Fukuoka attraction has a wonderful diorama of the Yamakasa festival as its centerpiece, one that comes with VR headsets for those keen to experience the sounds of the matsuri too.
+On the upper level, there are also several displays depicting historical life in the city.

 Afternoon: Side Trip to Dazaifu (太宰府)

-With the town nowadays practically a suburb of Greater Fukuoka, it makes for a convenient day trip destination from Fukuoka for international and domestic tourists alike.
+With the town today practically a suburb of Greater Fukuoka, Dazaifu makes for a very convenient side trip destination from Fukuoka.
 As for attractions, most visitors flock to the immensely popular Dazaifu Tenmangu Shrine upon stepping off the train.
 Those with more time, like me, would then head over to nearby Kyushu National Museum.

 Dazaifu Tenmangu Shrine (大宰府天満宮)

 To accomplish this, many “Tenmangu” shrines were built across Japan, of which the one in Dazaifu is one of the most important.
-Nowadays, the shrine is hugely, hugely popular with Japanese students praying for academic success.
-During my visit, the main prayer hall was filled with rows of students in pristine uniforms, silently bowing to Shinto prayer chants.
+Today, the shrine is hugely, hugely popular with Japanese students praying for academic success.
+During my visit, the main prayer hall was filled with rows of students in pristine, Anime-perfect uniforms.
+All were silently bowing to Shinto prayer chants.

 Kyushu National Museum (九州国立博物館)

-Airy, modern, and featuring Japanese history from the Jomon Period to the Edo Period, the museum was an effective sum-up of what I’ve seen so far in Fukuoka and during previous trips.
-My only regret, or complaint with the museum, was that photography was strictly disallowed in the permanent gallery.
+Airy, modern, and featuring Japanese history from the Jomon Period to the Edo Period, the museum was an effective sum-up of what I’ve seen so far in this Fukuoka day trip.
+My only regret with the museum, or complaint, was that photography was strictly disallowed in the permanent gallery.
 The gallery had several huge and quirky Haniwa relics.
 I’d have loved some photographic memories of those enigmatic statues.

 The sun was setting by the time I returned to Tenjin Station.
 Fatigue was also steadily kicking in.
 After some aimless moseying around the shops of Tenjin, I got on the subway once more and slowly headed for Nakasu-Kawabata Station.
 My destination this time was the Nakasu (中州) district.

 My purpose for visiting, however, was neither of these.
-What I wanted instead was some quiet “evening time” at Nakasu, this being because the area was extensively featured in the Ryu ga Gotoku video game series.
+What I wanted instead was simply some quiet photography time at the area, this because Nakasu was extensively featured in Sega’s Ryu ga Gotoku video game series.

 Night Time: Christmas Village at Hakata Station

-While enjoying my Ekiben breakfast in the morning, I noticed signs announcing a Christmas market was taking place outside the station every evening till the year-end.
+While enjoying my Ekiben breakfast in the morning, I noticed signs announcing a Christmas market happening beside the station every evening till the year-end.
 With dazzling light art installations, a variety of festive stalls, and even live performances, this celebration was thus the perfect end to my long day.

-© 2019 Kuan Leong Yong
+© 2019 Ced Yong